Merthyr Tydfil: Post-Second World War

 Immediately after the Second World War, several large companies set up in Merthyr.
-In October 1948 the American-owned Hoover Company opened a large washing machine factory and depot in the village of Pentrebach, a few miles south of the town.
-The factory was purpose-built to manufacture the Hoover Electric Washing Machine, and at one point Hoover was the largest employer in the borough.
+In October 1948, the American-owned Hoover Company opened a large washing machine factory and depot in the village of Pentrebach, a few miles south of the town.
+The factory was purpose-built to manufacture the Hoover electric washing machine; at one point, Hoover was the largest employer in the borough.
 Later the Sinclair C5 was built in the same factory.

-Hoover and other companies targeted Merthyr, and its declining coal and iron industries gave space for new businesses to start up there and grow.
-There were then increasing numbers of unemployed workers in the area, and since the Second World War this has included women too.
-"Initially 350 people were employed, by the mid 1970s that number had risen to near 5,000; making Hoover the largest employer in the borough", and therefore strongly filling in for the declining coal and iron industries.
+Hoover and other companies targeted Merthyr; its declining coal and iron industries gave space for new businesses to start up there and grow.
+There were then increasing numbers of unemployed workers in the area and, since the Second World War, this has included women too.
+"Initially 350 people were employed, by the mid 1970s that number had risen to near 5,000; making Hoover the largest employer in the borough", therefore strongly filling in for the declining coal and iron industries.

 The strong growth of employment of women in Merthyr after the Second World War can be seen as a result of the introduction of more light manufacturing and consumer-based business – a stark contrast to the heavy industry in the coal and ironworks which had an almost entirely male workforce.

 Several other companies built factories, including the aviation components company Teddington Aircraft Controls, which opened in 1946 and closed in the early 1970s.
 The Merthyr Tydfil Institute for the Blind, founded in 1923, is the oldest active manufacturer in the town.

 Cyfarthfa, the former home of the ironmaster William Crawshay II, an opulent mock castle, is now a museum.
 It houses a number of paintings of the town, a large collection of artefacts from the town's Industrial Revolution period, and a notable collection of Egyptian tomb artefacts, including several sarcophagi.

 In 1992, while testing a new angina treatment in Merthyr Tydfil, researchers discovered that the new drug had erection-stimulating side effects for some of the healthy volunteers in the trial study.
 This discovery formed the basis for Viagra.

-In 2006 inventor Howard Stapleton, based in Merthyr Tydfil, developed the technology that gave rise to the recent mosquitotone or Teen Buzz phenomenon.
+In 2006, inventor Howard Stapleton, based in Merthyr Tydfil, developed the technology that gave rise to the recent mosquitotone or Teen Buzz phenomenon.

 In September 2021, Merthyr Tydfil County Borough Council announced a bid to apply for city status, to be coordinated by urban economic and social researcher Dr Jane Croad.